 Money Market Funds.
 The Company's money market funds are AAA rated institutional money market funds that are invested in U.S. Treasury securities and are recorded within cash and cash equivalents in the condensed consolidated balance sheet.
+Money market funds are valued based on quoted market prices.

-U.S. Treasury Securities.
+- U.S. Treasury Securities.
 The Company's U.S. Treasury securities are investments in Treasury bills with original maturities of three months or less and are recorded within cash and cash equivalents in the condensed consolidated balance sheet.

-U.S. Government Agency Securities.
-The Company's U.S. Government agency securities are fixed income securities sponsored by the U.S. Government of which \$231 million have original maturities of three months or less and are recorded within cash and cash equivalents and \$1 million are classified as available-for-sale securities and are recorded within other current assets in the condensed consolidated balance sheet.
+U.S. Treasury securities are valued based on broker quotations using observable inputs. - U.S. Government Agency Securities.
+The Company's U.S. Government agency securities are fixed income securities sponsored by the U.S. Government of which \$221 million have original maturities of three months or less and are recorded within cash and cash equivalents and \$1 million are classified as available-for-sale securities and are recorded within other current assets in the condensed consolidated balance sheet.
+U.S. Government agency securities classified within Level 2 are valued based on broker quotations using observable inputs.
+U.S. Government agency securities classified as Level 3 are valued using a third party pricing service.

 Auction-Rate Securities.
 The Company's auction-rate securities are primarily backed by insurance products and are expected to be held until secondary markets become available.
 As a result, they are classified as long-term investments.
 These investments are currently accounted for as available-for-sale securities and recorded within other non-current assets in the condensed consolidated balance sheet.
+Auction-rate securities are valued using a third party pricing service.

 Foreign Exchange Contracts.
-The Company's foreign exchange contracts are short-term contracts to hedge the Company's foreign currency risk related to the Thai Baht, Malaysian Ringgit, Euro and the British Pound Sterling.
+The Company's foreign exchange contracts are short-term contracts to hedge the Company's foreign currency risk related to the Thai Baht, Malaysian Ringgit, Euro and British Pound Sterling.
 Foreign exchange contracts are classified within other current assets in the condensed consolidated balance sheet.
+Foreign exchange contracts are valued based on the present value of future cash flows using market-based observable inputs, including forward rates and credit default swap rates.